Government Law College, Mumbai: Admissions

 Admission to the college is through the Maharashtra Common Entrance Test - the MH LAW CET, which was introduced in 2016.

 The entrance exam is compulsory for admissions for law colleges in Maharashtra, and tests legal aptitude, general knowledge, language, and reasoning skills.

 85% of the seats are reserved for candidates from Maharashtra, and an overall reservation for various college seats is as high as 50%.

 In 2018, over 23,000 students appeared from Maharashtra, and 16,000 students appeared for the entrance test from the rest of the country for the 3-year course.

 The total number of seats are 240, and typical cut off ranks for students from the "Maharashtra General Category" is an all-India Rank of 200, while those of students from outside Maharashtra is about 120.

-The 5-year course is less competitive, for many students consider alternate law schools, such as the National Law Universities, which do not offer 3-year degrees, and admit students on the basis of another test - CLAT.
+The Five years law course offered by the college is also considered to be one of the best in the country in terms of internships and industry exposure.

 In 2018, over 15,000 students appeared for the 5-year MH LAW CET admissions test.
 Typical cut offs for 240 BLS-LLB seats are at All India Rank 250 for Maharashtra students belonging to the "General Category".